algorithmica-org/algorithmica/content/english/hpc/memory/oblivious.md

 weight: 2
 ---

-In the context of underdefined cache hierarchies, there are two types of efficient [external memory](../external) algorithms:
+In the context of cache hierarchies, there are two types of efficient [external memory](../external) algorithms:

 - *Cache-aware* algorithms that are efficient for *known* $B$ and $M$.
 - *Cache-oblivious* algorithms that are efficient for *any* $B$ and $M$.

 For example, external merge sort is cache-aware, but not cache-oblivious: we need to know memory characteristics of the system, namely the ratio of available memory to the block size, to find the right $k$ to do k-way merge sort.

-Cache-oblivious algorithms are interesting because they automatically become optimal for all memory levels in the cache hierarchy, and not just the one for which they were tuned.
-We will not consider some applications in matrix calculations.
+Cache-oblivious algorithms are interesting because they automatically become optimal for all memory levels in the cache hierarchy, and not just the one for which they were specifically tuned.
+In this article we will consider some of their applications in matrix calculations.

-### Matrix Transpose
+## Matrix Transpose

-Assume we have a square matrix $A$ of size $N \times N$.
-The naive way to transpose it goes something like this:
+Assume we have a square matrix $A$ of size $N \times N$ and we need to transpose it.
+The naive by-definition approach would go something like this:

 ```cpp
 for (int i = 0; i < n; i++)